 - Partial Hospital Program (PHP): An intensive facility based outpatient treatment program for mental health or substance use disorder conditions.
 The facility providing the service must meet GEHA's definition of a covered provider in section 3.
 Sessions typically are 6-8 hours/day, 5 days per week.
-Time frames and frequency will vary based on upon diagnosis and severity of illness. - Intensive Outpatient Treatment (IOP): A comprehensive, structured outpatient treatment program that includes extended periods of individual or group therapy sessions designed to assist members with mental health and/or substance use disorder conditions.
-It is an intermediate setting between traditional outpatient therapy and partial hospitalization, performed in an outpatient facility or outpatient professional office setting.
-If performed in an outpatient facility, the facility must meet GEHA's definition of a covered provider in section 3.
+Time frames and frequency will vary based on upon diagnosis and severity of illness. - Intensive Outpatient Treatment (IOP): A comprehensive, structured outpatient treatment program that includes extended periods of individual or group therapy sessions designed to assist members with mental health and/or substance use disorders.
+It is an intermediate level of care between traditional outpatient therapy and partial hospitalization, delivered in an outpatient facility or outpatient professional office setting.
+If delivered in an outpatient facility, the facility must meet GEHA's definition of a covered facility in section 3.
 Sessions typically do not exceed 3-4 hours/day, 3-5 days per week.
 Time frames and frequency will vary based upon diagnosis and severity of illness.
+If performed in a professional office setting the provider must meet GEHA's definition of a covered provider in Section 3.